For More Information

 Graduate Research Opportunities

 We welcome highly motivated students to join our group.
-Our research intersects with several fields of science and engineering including nanophotonics, NEMS, and quantum optics, and offers rich opportunities for graduate researchers to be trained in device physics, fabrication, and testing.
+Our research intersects with several fields of science and engineering including quantum optics, nanophotonics, and NEMS, and offers rich opportunities for graduate researchers to be trained in device physics, fabrication, and measurements.
 Incoming or interested students should contact Prof. Fang (email@example.com) with a complete CV, accompanied by a short paragraph highlighting relevant practical experience and coursework.

 - Quantum photonics

 - Nonlinear photonics

 - Quantum Nanoelectronics and Nanophotonics

 Selected Articles in Journals

 - M. Zhao and K. Fang, Observation of photon-phonon correlations via dissipative filtering, Physical Review Applied 18, 034043 (2022).

 - S. Liu, H. Tong, and K. Fang, Optomechanical crystal with bound states in the continuum, Nature Communications 13, 3187 (2022).

 - M. Zhao, K. Fang, “InGaP quantum nanophotonic integrated circuits with 1.5% nonlinearity-to-loss ratio”, Optica Vol. 9, Issue 2, pp. 258-263 (2022).